 'Love Will Bring Us Back Together' is one of my favourite tunes.
 So I was delighted to spot this mural of the great Roy Ayres near to my home in SE London.
 I have been told it was commissioned by Sids Plumbing Supplies.
 Apparently Sid is a proper jazz funk enthusiast.
 Photo taken with an iPhone 5s.

 Robin Hood Gardens was once the bright new hope of social housing in Britain.
 Now unfortunately it is in a very poor state of repair after years of neglect.
 It has already been partly decanted and despite a long running campaign to get it listed by the Twentieth Century Society it looks likely to be demolished.
-Its a lll a question of government priorities and unfortunately social housing has been systematically undermined since the Thatcher years.
+Its a question of government priorities and unfortunately social housing has been systematically undermined since the Thatcher years.

 If you are ever in Oxford its worth seeking out the 'Shelley Memorial', a poignant memorial to the revolutionary poet Percy Bysshe Shelley.
 Ironically it is housed in his former college, 'University College', the same college that had him expelled for writing the pamphlet ' The Necessity of Atheism'.
 28.1.17

 This isn't my usual subject matter, but I thought it might be an interesting one.
 The crowd was mostly made up of toffs, tourists, a fair amount of eccentrics in addition to some fairly normal looking, mostly older, folks.